KernelGamut32/terraform-fundamentals-public/exercises/07/README.md

   The argument "bucket" is required, but no definition was found.
 ```

  So, our provider is actually giving us this.
 The AWS provider defines what a `aws_s3_bucket_object` should include, and what is required.
-The `bucket` property is required, so it's tell us we have a problem with this resource definition.
+The `bucket` property is required, so it's telling us we have a problem with this resource definition.

 ### Provider Errors or Passthrough